marctrem/usbarmory-wiki-fork/Terms-of-Use.md

 dispute arising out of these Terms shall be of the federal and state courts located in New York.
 In respect of products purchased by consumers residing outside Finland or the United States, these Terms may be governed by the mandatory local laws of such jurisdictions.
-Where F-Secure should elect not to insist upon enforcing its rights in line with these Terms, this shall not be interpreted as a waiver of F-Secure’s right to enforce the same in the future.
+Where WithSecure should elect not to insist upon enforcing its rights in line with these Terms, this shall not be interpreted as a waiver of WithSecure’s right to enforce the same in the future.
-In the event that you are a consumer residing in the EU, and a conflict concerning these Terms cannot be resolved by you and F-Secure or F-Secure’s respective distributor in amicable negotiations, you may resort to your local national dispute resolution body for consumer disputes.
+In the event that you are a consumer residing in the EU, and a conflict concerning these Terms cannot be resolved by you and WithSecure or WithSecure’s respective distributor in amicable negotiations, you may resort to your local national dispute resolution body for consumer disputes.
 You may find the full list of competent dispute resolution bodies in your jurisdiction here